MexLinker/dissertation/notes_by_Max/thougts_general.md

-## thoughts
+## general thoughts

-I want this dissertation fully made by hand, instead of AI gen. But also I will consider the efficiency.
+I want this dissertation fully made by hand, instead of AI gen. The reason why I got this idea was the influence by Dr.Cong.
+He said that his dissertation was XXX.
+And I am deaming one day I will have my dissertation printed and place a glass of campagne.

+But also I will consider the efficiency.

 It just a form of respect my work and a practive of scientific writting.